-Overall Member Cost Share Provisions PCP/Plan Approved Benefits Self-Referred Benefits Deductible The deductible is the cost you have to pay for certain covered services during your annual coverage period before benefits will be paid for those covered services .
-Your deductible per calendar year is: \$[] per member \$[] per family \$[] per member \$[] per family This deductible applies to all covered services except PCP/plan approved preventive health services, prescription drugs and supplies, and certain covered services as noted in this chart.
-The amounts applied toward one deductible will not be applied toward the other deductible , except as described below for a family deductible . services as noted in ans char The family deductible can be met by eligible costs incurred by any combination of members enrolled under the same family plan.
+Overall Member Cost Sh nare Provisions PCP/Plan Approved Benefits Self-Referred Benefits Deductible The deductible is the cost you have to pay for certain covered services during your annual coverage period before benefits will be paid for those covered services .
+Your deductible per calendar • \$[] per member \$[] per family \$[] per member \$[] per family This deductible applies to all covered services except PCP/plan approved preventive health services, prescription drugs and supplies, and certain covered services as noted in this chart.
+The amounts applied toward one deductible will not be applied toward the other deductible , except as described below for a family deductible . services as noted in this char The family deductible can be met by eligible costs incurred by any combination of members enrolled under the same family plan.
 But, no one member will have to pay more than the per member deductible .
-Out-of-Pocket Maximun The out-of-pocket maximum during your annual coverage costs for covered services .
-Your out-of-pocket maximum per calendar year is: \$[] per member \$[] per family \$[] per member \$[] per family This out-of-pocket maximum is a total of the deductible, copayments, and coinsurance you pay for covered services.
+Out-of-Pocket Maximum The out-of-pocket maximum during your annual coverage costs for covered services .
+Your out-of-pocket maximum \$[] per member \$[] per family \$[] per member \$[] per family This out-of-pocket maximum copayments, and coinsurance services.
 The amounts shown above exclude cost share you pay for your prescription drug benefits.
 The cost share amounts applied toward one out-of-pocket maximum will not be applied toward the other out-of-pocket maximum(s), except as described below for the family out-of-pocket maximum .
-And a separate out-of-pocket maximum for prescription drug benefits: \$[] per member \$[] per family Not applicable The family out-of-pocket madeligible costs incurred by any enrolled under the same fammember will have to pay moout-of-pocket maximum. y combination of members ily plan.
-But, no one Overall Benefit Maximum None Covered Services PCP/Plan Approved Benefits Your Cost Is: Self-Referred Benefits Your Cost Is: Admissions for Inpatient Medical and Surgical Care · In a General Hospital Hospital services [] [after deductible] [20%] [after deductible] Physician and other covered professional provider services [] [after deductible] [20%] [after deductible]
+And a separate out-of-pocket maximum for prescription drug benefits: \$ per member \$ per family Not applicable The family out-of-pocket madeligible costs incurred by any enrolled under the same fammember will have to pay modut-of-pocket maximum. y combination of members ily plan.
+But, no one Overall Benefit Maximum None Covered Services PCP/Plan Approved Benefits Your Cost Is: Self-Referred Benefits Your Cost Is: Admissions for Inpatient Medical and Surgical Care • In a General Hospital Hospital services [] [after deductible] [20%] [after deductible] Physician and other covered professional provider services [] [after deductible] [20%] [after deductible]